oskariorg/oskariorg.github.io/_posts/2020-08-28-Hi_from_communication.md

 # Hello and thanks for all the fish - I mean thank you Oskari community!

 I have been privileged to participate in the communication coordination of Oskari software for the past three years.
-Gosh, how the time flies!
+Gosh, how time flies!
 The job is soon to be passed on to someone else and I’m happy to see that Oskari is currently being used in various instances and use cases.
 The Community is in a good state.

 My path with Oskari actually started about ten years ago, when I was coordinating the activities of regional SDI in Southwest Finland.